Home » Recipes » Earl Grey Shortbread Cookies

 To freeze: Layer Earl Grey shortbread cookies between sheets of parchment and store in an airtight container for up to three months.
 If freezing, I suggest skipping the white chocolate drizzle.

 Make-ahead option: Prepare the shortbread dough up to 24 hours in advance.
-Form a log, wrap in clingfilm/plastic wrap, and store in the refrigerator until ready to use.
+Form a log, wrap in clingfilm/plastic wrap, and refrigerate until ready to use.
 Alternately, try slicing the log and freezing the slices between sheets of parchment until ready to bake.
+For entertaining, my personal preference is to freeze the slices, then pop them in the oven on the morning of the event.

 Chocolate Orange Shortbread